Mintz Law Firm

 Comparative Negligence Rule

 Each state has its own negligence rules they operate under.
 Colorado operates under the comparative negligence rule, which refers to the situation where more than one party is at least partially at fault for the accident.
 This rule operates under the notion that it’s possible that both drivers contributed to causing the accident, not just the one.
 However, this rule doesn’t mean that any partially responsible party can file a claim.
 Under Colorado’s modified comparative negligence, if the driver’s share fault meets or exceeds 50 percent, they cannot file a personal injury claim against another party.

 It’s also important to note that if a driver is partially responsible for the accident and they file a claim, their compensation award will be reduced by their percentage of fault.
 For instance, if a driver filing a claim is deemed to be 20 percent at fault for the accident, their damages will be reduced by 20 percent.

-Contact a Skilled Aurora Car Accident Attorney Today
+Contact a Skilled Aurora, CO Car Accident Attorney Today

 Having to pursue an Aurora personal injury claim to recover compensation can be difficult, and insurance companies don’t make the process any easier.
 As a results-oriented law firm, Mintz Law Firm does everything possible to build a strong evidence base that will lead our clients to success.
 We know that insurance companies do what they can to poke holes in a victim's claim to avoid paying compensation and have years of experience building claims against their tactics.

-At Mintz Law Firm, our dedicated team of personal injury lawyers care deeply for our clients and treat them with the compassion and respect they deserve.
+At Mintz Law Firm, our dedicated team of Aurora car accident lawyers care deeply for our clients and treat them with the compassion and respect they deserve.
 When you work with Mintz Law Firm, you can be confident that our team of professionals will stand by your side and offer attentive support throughout the entire process.
 Arrange a free consultation with our firm today by calling (303) 462-2999 or filling out our contact form.